ClaraEscorihuela/ann_models_library/README.md

       * test_recall: Check if a pattern can converge to a fix value (base pattern)

 ### Demonstration
-The repository contains a jupyter notebook (demo.py) with a short demonstration for the use of the modes library.
+The repository also contains a jupyter notebook (demo.py) with a short demonstration for the use of the modes library.

 ##### Exercise 1 : Multi Layer Perception
 The first exercise aims at designing an Percepton feedforward network with one hidden layer.
-The network must be capable to determine the decision boundary and to differenciate two class samples from their position in a given space.
+The network can determine the decision boundary to differenciate two class using as input features the x-y position in a given space.
 This demo generates samples from two gaussian distributions with different mean and variance, and trains an MLP for classifying unseen samples from these distributions.
-This demo also shows how to apply a grid search for finding the best hyperparameters for the model.
+This demo also shows how to apply a grid search for finding the best hyperparameters for training the model.

 ##### Exercise 2 : Hopfield Networks
-The Hopfield Network is one king of recurrent neural networks (RNN).
-RNNs are characterize by the entrance of their output signals as input signals.
-One of its more interesting feautres is the associative memory; meaning that given a noisy pattern they can restore it to a trained or learned pattern.
-This demo aims at showing the use of the Hebbian rule as well as the syncronious and asyncronious method for the pattern update.
+The Hopfield Network is a type of recurrent neural network (RNN).
+One of its more interesting features is the associative memory; meaning that given a noisy pattern they can restore it to a trained or learned pattern.
+This demo aims at showing the use of the Hebbian rule as well as the synchronous and asynchronous method for the pattern update.